 > ABODA Strings and Band Festival

 St Peter’s Girls facilitates various other concerts, services, workshops and competitions, allowing our vocalists and instrumentalists to experience the thrill of performing while enhancing their understanding and appreciation of music.
 In December, our musicians come together for our traditional Carols in the Cathedral, bringing the School year to a spirited and moving crescendo.

-Each year, the School stages a Winter Concert, with the 2018 spectacular featuring guest Artists in Residence Emma Pask (from The Voice) and Ross Irwin (The Cat Empire) for a night of phenomenal jazz alongside our talented girls.
+The 2018 Winter Concert featured guest Artists in Residence Emma Pask (from The Voice) and Ross Irwin (The Cat Empire) in a night of phenomenal jazz alongside our girls.

-Another stand-out event is our annual Choral Night, involving all 400 Middle and Senior School students.
+Another fixture on the calendar is our annual Choral Night, involving all 400 Middle and Senior School students.
 For audiences, it is a spectacle to behold, as the girls sing and dance their way throughout the evening, competing against each other in the four Houses.
 It’s a night where the vibrant culture of St Peter’s Girls is on show for all to see.

 The Music curriculum at St Peter’s Girls is comprehensive and diverse.
 Music is embraced by all year groups and we provide a coordinated academic pathway for girls who wish to continue studying music throughout their senior schooling.